Volunteering at the Botany Department

 Beginning May 2020 Dr. Claudia Pätzold started as a Post-Doc in our Department.
-She works in the project “Phylogeny, historic biogeography and niche evolution of the neotropical Marcgraviaceae – a model case of swift morphological diversification and speciation by flower-pollinator-interaction” (project leader: Stefan Dressler) with funding from DFG (Deutsche Forschungsgemeinschaft).
+She works in the project “Phylogeny, historic biogeography and niche evolution of the neotropical Marcgraviaceae – a model case of swift morphological diversification and speciation by flower-pollinator-interaction” (project leader: Dr. Stefan Dressler) with funding from DFG (Deutsche Forschungsgemeinschaft).
 We look forward to the collaboration.

 Due to the Senckenberg-wide regulations and current recommendations in connection with the corona virus epidemic, the Department of Botany and Molecular Evolutionary Research is closed since 16th March 2020 until further notice for volunteers, visiting researchers and interns.

 Best wishes for health, especially for the people in the particularly affected areas.